Strawberry-Team/ucode-connect-Track-FullStack-chronos-Calendula-backend/README.md

    ```bash
    npm install
    ```
-5. Configure the database connection by updating the `.env` file with your MySQL database credentials.
+3. Configure the database connection by updating the `.env` file with your MySQL database credentials.
 Example:
    ```
    DATABASE_HOST=localhost
    DATABASE_PORT=3306
    DATABASE_USER=root
    DATABASE_PASSWORD=root
    ```
+3.1.
+For developers, you need to create `.env.development` and `.env.test` based on the `.env.*.example` files

-5. Log in to your MySQL.
+4. Log in to your MySQL.
-6. Copy the contents of the [db/schema.sql](db/schema.sql) file and execute it in MySQL.
+5. Copy the contents of the [db/schema.sql](db/schema.sql) file and execute it in MySQL.
 You can also execute the SQL query through the MySQL CLI.
 To do this, run the command `mysql -u {USER_NAME} -p < db/db.sql`.
 You need to provide your MySQL login and password.
-7. Apply similar steps as in **step 6**, but use the data file [db/data.sql](db/data.sql).
+6. Apply similar steps as in **step 6**, but use the data file [db/data.sql](db/data.sql).
-8. Start the server.
+7. Start the server.
    ```bash
    npm run start
    ```